Karlstad University Library's service during the outbreak of covid-19

 You can use the library printers during our opening hours.

-You can contact the print shop with questions.
+You can contact the print shop with questions: firstname.lastname@example.org

 Tutoring via Zoom

-You will find a lot of information about searching and reviewing information, writing references and writing academic texts on our web.
-You can also get tips on valuable subject resources in our Subject guides.
+You will find a lot of information about searching and reviewing information, writing references and writing academic texts on our website.
+You can also take part in the content of the library's courses "Academic Information Competence" and "Writing Guide" or get tips on valuable subject resources in our Subject Guides.

 Longer waiting times